2022 Greenville Triumph SC season

-The 2022 Greenville Triumph SC season will be the fourth season in the soccer team's history, all of which they've competed in USL League One, a league in the third division of American soccer.
-They will play their home games at Legacy Early College Field.
+The 2022 Greenville Triumph SC season was the fourth season in the soccer team's history, all of which they've competed in USL League One, a league in the third division of American soccer.
+They played their home games at Legacy Early College Field.
 John Harkes will be managing the club for his fourth season.
 Greenville finished in 2nd-place the previous season, losing the 2021 final to Union Omaha.